Autumn offers a chance to peep colorful foliage and explore outdoors before winter beckons us all inside.

 South Haven, Michigan

 About a three-hour drive from Chicago, quaint South Haven, Michigan provides an idyllic fall escape.
-The Covert/ South Haven KOA is a family favorite because they have cabins as well as tent and RV sites and tons of activities, such as a jumping pillow, trampoline basketball, crafts, movie nights and more.
+The Covert / South Haven KOA is a family favorite because they have cabins as well as tent and RV sites and tons of activities, such as a jumping pillow, trampoline basketball, crafts, movie nights and more.
 South Haven has a cute downtown with antiques and ice cream shops, a beach with lighthouse and sand dunes.
 St. Joseph, Saugatuck and Holland are also close by.

 Farmers’ markets, microbreweries and the Kal Haven Trail are perfect to enjoy in the fall.
 Bike or hike the 33.5-mile trail from South Haven to Kalamazoo, across bridges and through adorable small towns, where you’ll feel the friendliness and warmth of the season.
+You can also visit Harvest Moon Acres in Gobles, which has corn mazes and farm animals.

 Follow Chicago Parent on Instagram.